kadimi/wagrant/README.md

 ## NOTES

+- Some apps are installed during provisioning, you can change that to your liking, see [`ps/Install-Apps.ps1`](https://github.com/kadimi/wagrant/blob/master/ps/Install-Apps.ps1).
 - You don't need to provide the `box_name` variable every time, that's only needed with the first `vagrant up`.
 - The command `vagrant rdp` may fail, this can be fixed by deleting the line with the faulty fingerprint in `~/.config/freerdp/known-hosts`.

 ## RESOURCES